-If you have already wanted to create some dynamic fields into the SharePoint item form in accordance with the selected value from another field, you have often been forced to use Microsoft Power Apps do to this kind of use cases...
+If you have already wanted to create some dynamic fields into the SharePoint item form in accordance with the selected value from another field, you have often been forced to use Microsoft Power Apps due to this kind of use case...
 How about if I tell you that for some very simple use cases, it is possible without Power Apps?

 Almost every week, sometimes during several days, Microsoft rolls out new features for SharePoint Online and other Microsoft 365 services.
 It is not easy to follow all new features and sometimes the smallest ones can become really useful like the update feature Conditionally show or hide columns in a SharePoint list or library form.

 Until now, when you wanted to configure which column had to be displayed in accordance with a value from another field, the only choice was to use Power Apps.

 - A mandatory column of type Choice named Provider.
 The choices are:

 - A column of type Choice named MSProducts.
 List of several Microsoft 365 services

 - A column of type Choice named PnPProducts.
 List of several products provided by the PnP Community

 - When the Microsoft value is selected from the Provider column, the MSProducts field has to be displayed and the PnPProducts hidden

 - When the PnP Community value is selected from the Provider column, the PnPProducts field has to be displayed and the MSProducts hidden

 - Create a new item to the list